-We have over 70 pieces of equipment including stationary bikes, elliptical machines, treadmills, rowing machines, and more.
+We have over 75 pieces of cardio equipment including stationary bikes, elliptical machines, treadmills, rowing machines, and more.
 We also have strength-training equipment including a power runner, hack squat machine, free weights, and a wide variety of weight machines.

 Is it true you have an outdoor workout area?

 It’s true, we do!
 We have long winters in Eastern Ontario so we believe in taking full advantage of the sunshine and fresh air when we can.
-For our members who want to take their workouts outside, we have pickleball courts, beach volleyball court, tractor tires, a sled, slosh pipes, TRX cables, pull-up bars, and more.
+For our members who want to take their workouts outside, we have pickleball courts, basketball, tractor tires, a sled, slosh pipes, TRX cables, pull-up bars, and more.

 What is Heart Wise Exercise?